-5 storylines from the other AFC East training camps
+5 story lines from the other AFC East training camps

 The Dolphins quarterback will wear a knee brace this season that bears an appropriate label: "Tannehill 2.0."

-As the Patriots prepare for their preseason opener on Thursday, the storylines in Foxborough have centered on the lingering questions surrounding Tom Brady and Bill Belichick’s relationship, a receiving corps with holes to fill, and the potential for Sony Michel to emerge as a three-down weapon.
+As the Patriots prepare for their preseason opener on Thursday, the story lines in Foxborough have centered on the lingering questions surrounding Tom Brady and Bill Belichick’s relationship, a receiving corps with holes to fill, and the potential for Sony Michel to emerge as a three-down weapon.

-New England’s ability to manage those storylines in their favor will go a long way toward deciding how they do this season — especially in six games against AFC East opposition.
+New England’s ability to manage those story lines in their favor will go a long way toward deciding how they do this season — especially in six games against AFC East opposition.

-Here are a few storylines from the other teams in the division:
+Here are a few story lines from the other teams in the division:

 Bill running back LeSean McCoy “very confident” he will play this season despite ongoing investigation